 Principal Cities: The largest city in the PST timezone is Los Angeles from USA with population about 3.793 million people.
 Other major cities in the area are Vancouver, Tijuana, San Diego, San Jose

-Daylight Saving: This is a standard timezone, however during summer some places switch clocks for one hour forward when daylight saving comes into effect and observe Pacific Daylight Time (PDT).
+Daylight Saving: This is a standard timezone, however during summer some places adjust time for one hour forward for daylight saving and observe Pacific Daylight Time (PDT).

 French: HNP - Heure Normale du Pacifique